Photo from Canva

 The Pitfalls of Rent-to-Own

 It can be more expensive and harder to save.
 You can expect to pay more both upfront and each month with a rent-to-own than you would for a standard rental property.
-Though some of the increased rates go toward the cost of the home at the end of your lease, there’s a risk of losing it all should you choose to walk away instead of purchase the property.
+Though some of the increased rates go toward the cost of the home at the end of your lease, there’s a risk of losing it all should you choose to walk away instead of purchasing the property.
 In the same way, spending more money each month can make it more difficult to save for a down payment and build your credit score.

 Learn how to put your best financial foot forward: What to Know About Your Finances Before Buying a Home.